 In July 1982, the production filmed a pilot episode, starring Marston as Captain Clement Tyler Granville, future Batman Ben Affleck as his grandson C.T., Edwin De Asis as scientist Ramon Rojas, Judy Pratt as graduate research assistant Sally Ruth Cochran, Mark Graham as Arthur Spencer, and MaryAnn Plunket as scientist Ann Abrams.

 The pilot took about a month to film.
 Afterward, the National Science Foundation agreed to help the Department of Education fund the full series, and production was slated to begin the next summer (to accommodate the kids’ school schedules).
-But they needed to recast two parts: One actress, who was playing a high school student named Rachel “was a sweetheart, but she became very self-conscious and it was difficult for her to act and to become naturally emotional,” Marsh says.
+But they needed to recast two parts: One actress, who was playing a high school student named Rachel, “was a sweetheart, but she became very self-conscious and it was difficult for her to act and to become naturally emotional,” Marsh said.
 She was replaced with Mary Tanner.
-Plunket, meanwhile, had to drop out when she replaced Amanda Plummer in Agnes of God on Broadway; Victoria Gadsden was hired to play Ann Abrams.
+Plunket, meanwhile, had to drop out when she replaced Amanda Plummer in Agnes of God on Broadway, so Victoria Gadsden was hired to play Ann Abrams.
 After two weeks of rehearsals in Gloucester, The Voyage of the Mimi officially got underway in the summer of 1983 and filmed for two months.

 11. Gadsden did her research to play a scientist in The Voyage of the Mimi.

-Gadsden’s character was supposed to be fluent in sign language to communicate with her deaf research assistant, so “my biggest concern when I was in New York getting ready to go was learning sign language,” she says.
+Gadsden’s character was supposed to be fluent in sign language to communicate with her Deaf research assistant, so “my biggest concern when I was in New York getting ready to go was learning sign language,” she said.
 “So I did what I could to learn sign language and then during the shooting, Judy Pratt had an interpreter named Jo with her at all times—even when you’re not talking to Judy, she needs to be included exactly the way everybody else is.
 Once we were all together, Judy and Jo taught me.
 I never got fluent, but I was able to communicate with Judy, and they taught me how to do my lines.”
 Gadsden also went on a whale watch with a scientist at Woods Hole Oceanographic Institution and picked his brain.

 12. The Voyage of the Mimi was shot with a very small crew.

 Marsh directed and shot the series on 16mm with just a few people to help: In addition to a chase boat with its own camera crew helmed by producer John Borden, on the Mimi there was an assistant cameraman, a sound man, a lighting guy, a continuity person, and a producer.
 Then there was the crew, with the actors sometimes helping out.
-“You can't fit many more people than that on the Mimi,” Marsh says.
+“You can't fit many more people than that on the Mimi,” Marsh said.
 “I shot handheld almost all of the film.
 The only time I used the tripod was when it was like getting long telephoto shots of the boat out at sea or something like that.
 I had a Bosun's [also called a boatswain] chair and I would go up and down while [the crew was] climbing in the rigging.”

 13. What should have been the most challenge scene in The Voyage of the Mimi was a snap to shoot.